ONLYOFFICE/snap-documentserver/README.md

 You have now generated an SSL certificate that's valid for 365 days.

-If you'd like to use Example with Self Signed Certificates then you need to [allow to use unautorized storage](#allow-document-server-to-use-unautorized-storage).
+If you'd like to use Example with Self Signed Certificates then you need to [allow to use unauthorized storage](#allow-document-server-to-use-unauthorized-storage).

 #### Strengthening the server security